Rajkumar Santoshi: Early days and widespread success (1982–1996)

-Critical and commercial success (1991-1999)

 Santoshi followed it up with was the crime drama thriller Damini (1993), which dealt with themes considered bold at the time, such as the status of women in our society and the perspective of people towards women.
 The film starred Seshadri in the lead role, alongside Deol, Rishi Kapoor and Amrish Puri.
-It opened to universal critical acclaim, with widespread praise for its storyline, execution and theme.
+It opened to universal acclaim, with widespread praise for its storyline, execution and theme.
 Damini also emerged as a blockbuster at the box-office and earned Santoshi his second consecutive Filmfare Award for Best Director, after Ghayal, thus becoming the only director to have won the award for his first two films.
 The film is now considered a cult feminist film and important for portraying women empowerment in cinema.
 The pathbreaking film was praised for breaking social taboos and handling the subject of rape with sensitivity; a rarity in Bollywood at the time.

 After making two back-to-back serious films, Santoshi decided to make a light film.
 He then wrote and directed the comedy Andaz Apna Apna (1994), starring an ensemble cast of Aamir Khan, Salman Khan, Raveena Tandon, Karisma Kapoor, Paresh Rawal (in a dual role) and Shakti Kapoor in lead roles.
 The film received critical acclaim upon release but emerged as a commercial failure at the box-office.
 It earned Santoshi his third nomination for the Filmfare Award for Best Director.
 However over the years, it is considered a cult classic comedy, with its lexicon having become a part of everyday and ordinary language.

 Santoshi then went on to make the action romance Barsaat (1995), which marked the debut of actors Bobby Deol and Twinkle Khanna.
-The film emerged as a commercial success at the box-office, ranking as the fourth highest-grossing Hindi film of the year.
+The film emerged as a big commercial success at the box-office, ranking as the fourth highest-grossing Hindi film of the year.

-The following year, Santoshi wrote and directed the action drama Ghatak (1996), marking his third collaboration with Deol and Sheshadri.
+The following year, Santoshi wrote and directed the action drama Ghatak (1996), marking his third collaboration with Deol, Sheshadri, and Puri.
 The film received highly positive reviews from critics upon release, and emerged as a blockbuster at the box-office.
 It earned Santoshi the Filmfare Award for Best Screenplay, in addition to his fourth nomination for the Filmfare Award for Best Director.

+Other projects (1998–2005)

 His next venture was the action film China Gate (1998), inspired from Akira Kurosawa's epic drama Seven Samurai (1954).
 It follows the story of a village that hire a group of veterans to combat bandits who terrorise them.
 The film received mixed-to-negative reviews from critics upon release, with criticism for its story, screenplay and execution, and emerged as an average commercial success at the box-office, ranking as the tenth highest-grossing Hindi film of the year.
 However, it won Santoshi the Filmfare Award for Best Dialogue.